 - 1. The form will prompt you to enable JavaScript, you must do this to continue. - 2.
-Today's Date: Enter Month, Day and Year (MM/DD/YYYY) example: 02/17/2017 - 3.
-Choose Region for Email Address: Dropdown will contain email address to send a copy to. - 4.
+Today's Date: Enter Month, Day, and Year (MM/DD/YYYY) example: 02/17/2017 - Choose Region for Email Address: Dropdown will contain email address to send a copy to. - 4.
 Contact Name: Provider's Contact person for Age Waiver Request, enter First & Last Name - 5.
 Provider Name: Please provide entire name of Provider - 6.
 Contact's Email: Double check, your authorization will be sent to this email - 7.
 Provider Address: Include P.O.
-Box if necessary, Street address, City, State & Zip - 8.
+Box, if necessary, Street address, City, State & Zip - 8.
 Provider Phone Number: (Area Code) XXX-XXXX - 9.
 Youth's Name: First Name, Middle Initial, Last Name - 10.
 Youth's Date of Birth: MM / DD / YYYY - 11.
-Age Today: This will calculate automatically and you cannot change it. - 12.
-Check Box State Ward or Medicaid Covered: Ensure the youth is NOT a State Ward as they are covered by Medicaid and/or CFS; this confirms they are not a Medicaid client. - 13.
-If you choose an Authorized Service: Select acceptable service from drop down list. - a.
-Location of Service: Type in Location that service will be provided (i.e., satellite offices) - CDS Encounter Number(s): You must have the Authorized service "authorized in CDS" BEFORE submitting an age waiver request - CDS Encounter number must be entered. - Go to the CDS website and log into your account. https://dbhcds-dhhs.ne.gov/ - Once you're in the site click on you name in the upper right hand corner of the window.
-Click on System Documentation and Training link for an explanation of how to create an encounter video number DBHCDS\03\CreatinEncounter. - 14.
-If you choose a Registered Service: Select acceptable service from drop down list. - a.
+Age Today: This calculates automatically and cannot be changed. - 12.
+Check Box: Ensure the youth is NOT a State Ward, or that the service(s) is NOT covered by Medicaid and/or CFS; only then would you fill out an age waiver. - 13.
+Authorized Service: Select acceptable service from drop down list. - a.
 Location of Service: Type in Location that service will be provided (i.e., satellite offices) - b.
-DO NOT ENTER INTO CDS UNTIL AFTER AGE WAIVER IS APPROVED BY DBH - 15.
+CDS Encounter Number(s): You must have the Authorized service "authorized in CDS" BEFORE submitting an age waiver request CDS Encounter number must be entered. - ☐ Go to the CDS website and log into your account. https://dbhcds-dhhs.ne.gov/ - Once you're in the site click on you name in the upper right-hand corner of the window.
+Click on System Documentation and Training link for an explanation of how to create an encounter video number DBHCDS 03 CreatinEncounter. - 14.
+Registered Service: Select acceptable service from drop down list. - a.
+Location of Service: Type in Location that service will be provided (i.e., satellite offices) - b.
+Do not enter in CDS until after age waiver is approved by DBH - 15.
 Narrative: Describe each area as instructed - a.
-Describe level of care and how it meets the specific treatment / rehabilitative needs. - b.
-Describe program modifications/enhancements... - c.
-Describe current services and why adult services are more appropriate. - 16.
-Electronically Sign and Date Form: It will require you to provide an email, please do this. - 17.
-Select Submit: Request automatically goes to DHHS.DBHNetworkOperations@nebraska.gov - Save a Copy and Send the attachment to Region: Save a copy and send form to Region contact listed with the Email Subject Line: Age Waiver Request.
-This helps identify requests in the secure mailbox.
+Describe level of care and how it meets the specific treatment/rehabilitative needs. - b.
+Describe current services and why adult services are more appropriate. - c.
+Describe program modifications/enhancements.